 Exercise to boost your energy levels

 Physical activity is a great way of boosting your energy levels and avoiding fatigue.
 If you’re unfit, then that generally makes you feel tired, and being tired means you won’t feel like exercising!
-You may have to break this cycle of inactivity to get yourself feeling less tired and more energised.
+You may have to break this cycle of inactivity to get yourself feeling less tired and more energized.
 Just introduce some physical activity into your routine — even if this means simply getting off the bus a few stops earlier and walking the rest of the way to work, or even cycling in.
 Of course, if you can also fit in some other exercise into your day, such as running, swimming or going the gym, then great.
 Just make sure you keep it regular and that it fits in with your life.

 Drink adequate amounts of water

 Don’t forget to keep hydrated throughout the day, as this can also help to prevent tiredness.
-The recommended daily amount is around two litres per day, but this depends on other factors such as your work environment or how much physical activity you get through in a day.
+The recommended daily amount is around two liters per day, but this depends on other factors such as your work environment or how much physical activity you get through in a day.
 Water is thought to make up around 80 per cent of the brain — and so poor hydration can adversely affect your mental as well as your physical performance.
 In fact, such is the link between water and performance, it is not uncommon for schools to allow children to have water to drink throughout the day in the classroom — and the same idea should certainly be applied in your own workplace.
 The best way to stay well hydrated throughout each day is to have a water bottle within arm’s reach at all times.

 Try to avoid alcohol